-On the Up Line Battle of Britain 34062 ’17 Squadron’ made a welcome appearance presented in its post 1959 rebuilt guise hauling the 8-car Metro-Cammell Pullman set with ease.
+On the Up Line Battle of Britain 34062 ’17 Squadron’ made a welcome appearance presented in its post-1959 modified (rebuilt) guise hauling the 8-car Metro-Cammell Pullman set with ease.

 The C-class were built between 1900 and 1908 (mostly by Ashford works) and no.31579 took charge of the BR(S) set on the Down Line; all but one of these locomotives made it into BR days with many being withdrawn with the Kent-coast electrification.

 Next was Merchant Navy 35011 'General Steam Navigation' in its post 1962 condition.

 At this point the afternoon became interesting as two of my locomotives 35028 ‘Clan Line’ and 35027 ‘Port Line’ appeared on the visiting Blue /Grey Mk1 set.
 Except one of our modelling circle had been tactfully lobbying me to part with them and I’d agreed to sell both at lunchtime!

 So, they were mine no longer but this was not a difficult decision.
 Not only did both models sport post-1962 red-ground nameplates they also carried electrification flashes which placed Clan Line as 1966-on and Port Line in the current preservation era.

 Yes, electrification flashes can be removed but I still have too many Merchant Navy locomotives as it is and somebody else was keen to enjoy this pair.